ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

   - slope:
     - maps showing the slope over the surface for the  entire PI control
   - intersect:
-    - maps showing the intersect overthe surface for the entire PI control
+    - maps showing the intersect over the surface for the entire PI control
   - trend_intact:
     - maps showing the raw temperature and salinity data at the surface at the final time step of historical and hist-nat run
   - detrended:
     - maps showing the dedrifted temperature and salinity data at the surface at the final time step of historical and hist-nat run.
   - detrended_quad:
-    - 4 pane figure showing the surface map for the historical detrended, trend-intact, the difference and the quoitent.
+    - 4 pane figure showing the surface map for the historical detrended, trend-intact, the difference and the quotient.
   - vw_timeseries:
-    - time series figure showing the volume Weighted mean for the detrended and trend intact.
+    - time series figure showing the volume weighted mean for the detrended and trend intact.
   - detrending_ts:
     - time series figure showing the global volume weighted mean (or total) temperature, salinity or OHC for the historical and piControl.
   - multi_model_mean: